Clm-Roig/suivie/README.md

 ### Why this project?
 Why I built it this way?

-I wanted to build an application with a modern React stack and CI tools I (Typescript, Github Actions, standard-version, Cypress, Prettier & ESLint).
+I wanted to build an application with a modern React stack and CI tools (Typescript, Github Actions, standard-version, Cypress, Prettier & ESLint).
 I like stats and I like to organize my life around 2 electronic productivity tools: todo lists and calendars.
 I thaught Bullet Journal trackers was a good idea to complement them 🙂

 ### How I work on this project?